Applications of ball spaces theory: fixed point theorems in semimetric spaces and ball convergence: Some remarks on the notion of ball-convergence and topology of ball spaces

-Now, let us take any semimetric space $(X,d)$.
-Consider the topology $\tau_\B$ generated by the convergence introduced by the ball structure of space $(X,\B_S)$.
-For it to be able to coincide with the topology $\tau$ we need to guarantee that $0$ is the accumulation point of $S$.
-If that is not the case, the sequence $(x_n)$ might be b-convergent to some $x$ even if all its terms are $\varepsilon$-apart from $x$, as the ball structure might be unable to detect such small \textit{gaps} between points.
+Having defined a notion of convergence in ball spaces, one can ask the question how this relates to the standard convergence in semimetric spaces (where $x_n\to x$ if and only if $d(x_n,x)\to 0$ as $n\to\infty$).
+Take any semimetric space $(X,d)$.
+Consider the topology $\tau_\B$ generated by the convergence introduced by the ball space $(X,\B_S)$ for some $S\subset (0,+\infty)$.
+For these two notions of convergence to coincide, we first need to guarantee that $0$ is an accumulation point of $S$.
+If that is not the case, the sequence $(x_n)$ might be $\B_S$-convergent to some $x$ even if all its terms are $\varepsilon$-apart from $x$, as balls might be unable to detect such small gaps between points.

-The $1$-continuity of a semimetric guarantees that the standard convergence implies the b-convergence.
+The $1$-continuity of a semimetric guarantees that standard convergence implies $\B$-convergence.
 This claim is formally proved in the following theorem.